-Despite the cost of household bills continuing to rise across the UK, cutting costs is easier than you think.
-And the average household can save hundreds of pounds each year by following our tips.
+Household bills continue to rise across the UK, but there are still some easy ways to cut costs.
+The average household can save hundreds of pounds each year by following our tips.

 Reducing your home phone and broadband bill